Dear R eaders:

 died within a few hours of birth in 1832.

-The six Hitchcock children that
+The six Hitchcock children

-survived to adulthood lived remarkably long
+that survived to adulthood lived remarkably

-lives, three into their eighties, well beyond
+long lives, three into their eighties, well

-the average lifespan of Americans of that
+beyond the average lifespan of Americans of

-period.
-This may seem surprising considering
+that period.
+This may seem surprising

-their father's lifelong battle with poor
+considering their father's lifelong battle

-health.
-Perhaps his children were fortunate to
+with poor health.
+Perhaps his children were

-inherit their mother's vigor and emotional
+fortunate to inherit their mother's vigor and

-stability rather than their father's frailty
+emotional stability rather than their father's

-and mercuric disposition.
+frailty and mercuric disposition.

-As to the Hitchcocks' twenty
+As to the Hitchcocks'

-grandchildren, seven perished before the age
+twenty grandchildren, seven perished before

-relatively long lives, eight into their
+childhood lived relatively long lives, eight

-seventies or eighties.
-As to the third
+into their seventies or eighties.
+As to the

-generation, Edward and Orra's ten
+third generation, Edward and Orra's ten

 great-grandchildren, nearly all were born